GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 ####################################################
-Simulate Proppant Slot Test
+Proppant Slot Test
 ####################################################

 **Context**

-In this example, a simulation is built up to model proppant slot test.
+In this example, a simulation is built up to model a proppant slot test.
 In this way, the implemented proppant model is validated by comparing numerical results with the corresponding experimental data.
 Furthermore, this calibrated proppant model can allow field engineers to customize stimulation design and optimize field operations in multiple engineering aspects `(Huang et al., 2021) <https://onepetro.org/ARMAUSRMS/proceedings/ARMA21/All-ARMA21/ARMA-2021-1248/467980>`__.

 **Input file**

-This example uses no external input files and everything required is contained within a single xml file that is located at:
+This example uses no external input files and everything is contained within a single xml file that is located at:

 .. code-block:: console